mwclient/mwclient/docs/source/development/index.rst

     $ git push -u fork my-branch

 Then you can open a pull request on GitHub.
 You should see a URL to do this when you push your branch.
+Tests will be automatically run on your pull request via GitHub Actions.

 Making a release
 ----------------